ctaanphi/tanphi285/README.md

 - 👋 Hi, I’m Cao Tần Phi - Born in 2002 in Can Tho city.
 - 👀 I’m interested in every amazing things around.
-- 🌱 I’m learning mechatronics - robotics at HCMUTE.
+- 🌱 I’m learning mechatronics at HCMUTE.
 Id: 20146513.
-- 📷 I'm realy interested and have skill on photography and designing(Posters, banners, videos,...).
+- 📷 I'm really interested and have skills on photography and designing(Photos, videos, posters, banners,...).
-- 📫 Phone: 0898361265 - Mail: tanphi285@gmail.com.
+- 📫 Call me: 0898361265/0879270502 - Mail: tanphi285@gmail.com.